zyronix/contributor-summit-project/README.md

    * Project coordinators will contact you via email or Slack.
    * The [Puppet Community Slack](http://slack.puppet.com) has a #contributor-summit channel for conversation.
    * Email community-team@puppet.com if you need anything.
+* Why does the setup script ask for my GitHub credentials?
+   * The script uses your credentials to configure your fork of the project repository.
+     If you're using two-factor authentication, it will request a 2fa code and use that to create a temporary personal access token that's deleted at the end of the script.
+   * The script is very short and clear.
+Please audit it to ensure no funny business.
+   * If you're still not comfortable with this, then see the next question.
 * What if I can't run the setup script?
-   * The script just turns on the Issues queue and clones the milestones and issues from the template repository.
+   * The script just turns on the Issues queue and duplicates the milestones and issues from the template repository.
 You can do that manually if needed.
 * What if I have other questions?
-   * Email community-team@puppet.com.
+   * Email community-team@puppet.com and we'll do our best to answer it!